 HPA is an independent adviser to government regarding the health aspects of radio waves from smart meters.
 HPA does not make decisions on whether to use this technology.

 The effects of exposure to radio waves have been researched in thousands of published scientific papers over several decades.
-Based on this body of work, HPA considers there is no clear evidence of harm from exposure within the internationally agreed guideline levels.
+Based on this body of work, HPA considers there is no convincing evidence of harm from exposure within the internationally agreed guideline levels.
 HPA acknowledges that there remain some areas of scientific uncertainty and HPA’s advice takes this into account.

 The independent Advisory Group on Non-ionising Radiation prepared a review of health effects from radio waves that was published in 2012.
 AGNIR’s main conclusion was that, although a substantial amount of research has been conducted in this area, there is no convincing evidence that radio wave exposures below guideline levels cause health effects in adults or children.
 Further information about these guideline levels is given below.